Jessica Pierce, MDNephrology

 Get your pre-transplant assessment at University Health from skilled liver transplant experts to determine if you are a candidate for transplantation.

 Your pre-transplant liver evaluation process will be tiring, and you’ll get a lot of important information.
 Bring a family member or support person to help you remember everything.

 Your liver evaluation will take place in San Antonio.
 You’ll participate in several exams and tests over three to four days.
 You won’t need to stay overnight in the hospital between tests.
 If you need help finding accommodations in San Antonio, ask our social worker.
 You must complete the evaluation and testing process to be considered for a liver transplant at University Health.

-Look forward to meeting several members of our supportive care team and liver transplant team to talk about your condition and learn more about the liver transplant program at University Transplant Center.
+Look forward to meeting several members of our supportive care team and liver transplant team to talk about your condition and learn more about the liver transplant program at University Health Transplant Institute.

 Pre-transplant Evaluation & Tests